-He currently lives in a converted Oast House in the English countryside, where hops were once gathered to turn into ale.
-Between writing he walks his dogs, feeds the birds, throws pots on a Wednesday and commutes into London.
-David’s personal observations reflect the worlds he occupies, close and distant, in the art of creation.
+After many years of motivational travel, David now lives with his beautiful wife in a converted Oast House in the English countryside, where hops were once gathered to turn into beer.
+Between writing he walks his dogs, feeds the birds, throws pots and commutes into London.
+He wants to play the trumpet.

 SOMETHING WILL BEFALL US ALL…